Become A Vendor

 - History of compliance with Market rules and federal, state, and local regulations

 - Positive vendor conduct toward customers, fellow vendors, Market staff, and volunteers

 - Timely submission of application, licenses, and other Market correspondence

-- Products that are unique or unusual
+- Products that are unique to the marketplace

 - Products not already represented in the market

 - Product not readily available through national distribution channels